Ocala, Florida: Major roads

-Other transportation
+Airport, bus, and others

-Ocala International Airport provides general aviation services to the community.
-Ocala Suntran provides bus service throughout select parts of the city.
+Ocala International Airport provides general-aviation services to the community.
+Ocala Suntran provides bus service through select parts of the city.
 One of the major hubs for Suntran is the former Ocala Union Station, which served Amtrak trains until November 2004.
 Amtrak serves Ocala by bus connection to Jacksonville and Lakeland.

 Ocala is also served by Greyhound Bus Lines.
-Marion Transit is the complementary ADA paratransit service for SunTran the fixed route in the City of Ocala.
-Marion Transit was established in 1976 and operates paratransit buses providing public transportation throughout Marion County for the Transportation Disadvantaged population.
+Marion Transit is the complementary ADA paratransit service for SunTran, the fixed route in the City of Ocala.
+Marion Transit was established in 1976, and operates paratransit buses providing public transportation throughout Marion County for the transportation of the disadvantaged population.

+Parks and recreation

+As of 2025 the city of Ocala has 43 park facilities.

+The Marion County Museum of History is located in Ocala.
+The current facility opened in 2011.
+The museum is a part of the McPherson Governmental Complex.

+Healthcare

+Hospitals in Ocala include: AdventHealth Ocala, HCA Florida Ocala Hospital, and HCA Florida West Marion Hospital.